|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Toko Kokutai (detachment 6 x H6K Mavis C.O.
 Captain Ito Sukemitsu) June 1942

 Kimikawa Maru (E13A Jake, A6M2-N Rufe) June 8, 1942

 Kamikawa Maru (F1M2 Pete, E8N2 Dave) June 15, 1942

 5th Kokutai / 452nd Kokutai (A6M2-N Rufe, E13A Jake) July 5, 1942 - July 1943 evacuation

 June 8, 1942 - August 17, 1943

-When American forces occupied the area during August 1943.
-Abandoned equipment and wreckage was strewn over the area.
+During August 1943, occupied by U.S. forces that captured abandoned equipment and wreckage was strewn over the area.
 Several aircraft wrecks found along the shoreline, including two E13A Jakes transported to Adak Island.

 One of three midget subs damaged by demolition charges, remains on land